 Working with remote teams over video is the new normal as more organizations shift to the hybrid workplace.
 As video adoption continues, users have higher expectations for video performance and the quality of features in their video services.
 Organizations, too, are laser focused on improving the video experience across desktops, meeting rooms and home offices to ensure employees are productive no matter their location.

 The industry goal now is no longer to convince the business world that remote work is possible but to improve the experience.
 Video providers are enhancing their services for the new remote and hybrid workforce with capabilities to improve call quality, enhance productivity and increase engagement.

-With this in mind, let's take a look at the 2022 video conferencing trends driving the market for both vendors and users.
+With this in mind, let's look at the 2023 video conferencing trends driving the market for both vendors and users.

 This article is part of

-The pandemic changed priorities regarding visual and audio quality.
-After a year of bad camera angles, poor lighting and just looking unattractive compared to people with better setups, home workers began to demand better.
-Fortunately, some employers understood the need for people to look and sound good while working remotely and provided workers a stipend to upgrade their home setup.
-Video vendors are jumping on the home office upgrade trend by offering kits and bundles for home workers -- generally, a webcam and headset -- as well as new offerings of higher-quality webcams for those in client-facing positions who need to make a good impression over video.
+The pandemic changed priorities regarding visual and audio quality in meetings.
+After a year of bad camera angles, poor lighting and just looking unattractive compared to people with better setups, home workers demanded better.
+Some employers understood the need for people to look and sound good while working remotely and provided workers a stipend to upgrade their home setup.
+Video vendors are jumping on the home office upgrade trend by offering kits and bundles for home workers -- generally a webcam and headset as well as new offerings of higher-quality webcams for those in client-facing positions who need to make a good impression over video.